 All new industrial users (IU) or existing industrial users looking to expand or modify operations need to fill out an Industrial User Survey and submit it to the WRA for review prior to construction and not less than 180 days prior to commencing discharge.
 The WRA may require specific wastewater pretreatment measures, sampling equipment, discharge sampling points, and/or other measures depending on the nature of your business.

-Prior to the WRA issuing a new or renewed permit to an IU, the IU must submit a completed Industrial Wastewater Discharge Permit Application along with the appropriate annual permit fee and one-time permit application fee to the Regulatory Compliance Department at the Des Moines Wastewater Reclamation Facility (WRF).
+Prior to the WRA issuing a new or renewed permit to an IU, the IU must submit a completed Industrial Wastewater Discharge Permit Application along with the appropriate annual permit fee and one-time permit application fee to the Pretreatment Department at the Des Moines Wastewater Reclamation Facility (WRF).
+IUs sending waste solely by truck/hauled waste to the WRF shall complete a Hauled Waste Discharge Permit Application.

-The annual permit fee for a Class A and Class B Wastewater Discharge Permit is $1,000 and $400, respectively.
+The annual permit fee for a Class A and Class B Wastewater Discharge Permit is $1,500 and $750, respectively.
 For initial permittees, a one-time permit application fee of $200 for a Class A permit or $100 for a Class B permit will also be assessed.
 Information pertaining to fees associated with industrial wastewater discharge permits and related activities is listed in Section 118-352 of the City of Des Moines Municipal Code.
+(Code references for individual WRA member communities may vary but the ordinance language mirrors that of the City of Des Moines' municipal code for the Regulation of Industrial and Commercial Wastewater.)

 Slug Discharges to POTW